A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: Applications in optimistic bilevel optimization

 In most of the associated runs, a total number of $6$ to $10$ iterations is performed out of which almost all are full LM steps, i.e., we observe local fast convergence in our experiments.
 Related phenomena can be observed for the remaining five approaches.
 Particularly, despite the absence of any theoretical guarantees, local fast convergence is present in the variable settings described in \cref{sec:variable_approach}.
+More precisely, we observed that whenever our algorithms approach the global minimizer, then this happens in a few number of full LM steps, and the convergence is, indeed, quadratic.
+The large average number of iterations documented in \cref{tab:data_Ex1} results from the fact that whenever the algorithms do not approach the global minimizer, they tend to get stuck in stationary points of the squared residual which are approached by slow gradient steps.
+Typically, the algorithms are aborted in this situation since the maximum number of iterations is reached.
 The performance profiles in \cref{fig:perf_prof_Ex1} indicate that settings \textbf{Para} and \textbf{Var2} are superior to \textbf{Var1} when the total number of iterations and execution time are investigated.
 Recalling that \textbf{Var1} does not stop until the maximum number of iterations is reached in comparatively many runs, its (averaged) running time is twice as large as for \textbf{Para} and \textbf{Var2}.
 We note that \textbf{mixLM} (even in setting \textbf{Var1}) performs more full LM steps than \textbf{FBLM}, see \cref{tab:data_Ex1} as well.
 For more than 80\% of all starting points, \textbf{mixLM} in setting \textbf{Var1} carries out the highest number of full LM steps among the six methods which we are comparing here.
 However, there are some critical instances where, in the setting \textbf{Var1}, comparatively many gradient steps are done, which explains the numbers in \cref{tab:data_Ex1}.
-All this is in line with the above comments, and also extends to the computed upper level objective value, although one has to be careful as all six methods compute the global minimizer almost equally often.
+All this is in line with the above comments, and also extends to the computed upper-level objective value, although one has to be careful as all six methods compute the global minimizer almost equally often.
 However, \textbf{Var1} ends up in points with comparatively high objective value in much more runs than the other two settings.
 Taking a look at the averaged numbers in \cref{tab:data_Ex1}, we observe that \textbf{mixLM} performs slightly quicker than \textbf{FBLM} for all three settings.
 Furthermore, \textbf{mixLM} finds the global minimizer more often than \textbf{FBLM}.
 The highest number of total iterations can be observed for \textbf{FBLM} in setting \textbf{Var1}.

 \paragraph{Experiment~2} We consider the bilevel optimization problem

 where $S\colon \mathbb{R}^n \rightrightarrows \mathbb{R}^{n \times \ell}$ is the solution mapping of the parametric transportation problem